Innovation Funding Incentives in South Korea

 South Korea’s venture capital (VC) ecosystem is dynamic, marked by significant public and private investment.

 Growth and Focus: Deep tech investment, especially in AI and bio-healthcare, reached record highs in 2024, driven by increasing investor appetite.
-Strategic national investment plans (e.g., AI-focused investment plan of ₩100 trillion or US$72 billion) further bolster the sector.
+Strategic national investment plans (e.g., the ₩1 trillion AI R&D investment for 2025) further bolster the sector.

 Impact: The thriving VC landscape, coupled with robust government support and a focus on deep tech, provides critical capital for Korean startups to scale rapidly and contribute to national strategic objectives.